-Prerequisite: FI21 Interior Design Fundamentals
+Prerequisite: FI21 Interior Design Fundamentals Recommended Maximum Enrollment: 25

-This course prepares students for entry-level and technical work opportunities in the residential and non-residential interior design fields.
+This course prepares students for entry-level and technical work opportunities in the residential interior design fields.
 Students deepen their understanding of design fundamentals and theory by designing interior plans to meet living space needs of specific individuals or families.
 Topics include application of design theory to interior plans and production, selection of materials, and examination of business procedures.
 Art and mathematics are reinforced.